ryugo417/ryugo417.github.io/detail/papers/text-to-image/TACGAN.md

 ### 3.What are important parts of technique and methods?

 The use of AC-GAN made it possible to generate images with diversity.
-Taking advantage of AC-GAN's property of outputting diversity images when the input is a class, we generated diversity images when the input is text description.
+Taking advantage of AC-GAN's property of outputting diversity images when the input is a class, it can synthesize diversity images when the input is text description.

 ### 4.How did they verify it?